 A mery Play between the Pardoner and the frere, the curate and neybour Pratte.
-[Col.] Imprynted by Wyllyam Rastell, the v. day of Apryll, the yere of our lorde m.cccc.xxxiii.
-Small folio.

-This piece by John Heywood differs from those which have preceded it.
-It is destitute of the allegorical element, and like some other productions which are to follow, is a mere dramatic interlocution, lightly and inartificially constructed, with little or no plot.
+[Col.] Imprynted by Wyllyam Rastell, the v. day of Apryll, the yere of our lorde m.ccccc.xxxiii.
+Small folio. is destitute of the allegorical element, and like some other productions which are to follow, is a mere dramatic interlocution, lightly and inartificially constructed, with little or no plot.
 A former editor[168] remarks: "It was printed in 1533, but must have been written before 1521, because Leo X. is spoken of in it as living."